 Troubleshooting skills.
-Service technicians must be able to use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
+Service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.

-The median annual wage for automotive service technicians and mechanics was $37,850 in May 2015.
+The median annual wage for automotive service technicians and mechanics is $38,470.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,020, and the highest 10 percent earned more than $63,330.
+The lowest 10 percent earned less than $21,470, and the highest 10 percent earned more than $64,070.

-In May 2015, the median annual wages for automotive service technicians and mechanics in the top industries in which they worked were as follows:
+The median annual wages for automotive service technicians and mechanics in the top industries in which they work are as follows:

 Most service technicians work full time, and many work evenings or weekends.
 Overtime is common.

-Employment of automotive service technicians and mechanics is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of automotive service technicians and mechanics is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

-The number of vehicles in use continues to rise, and more entry-level service technicians will be needed to perform basic maintenance and repair, such as replacing brake pads and changing oil.
-New technologies, however, such as electric vehicles, may limit future demand for automotive service technicians and mechanics because they will be more reliable and thus require less maintenance and repair.
+The number of vehicles in use is expected to continue to rise.
+More entry-level service technicians will be needed to perform basic maintenance and repair, such as replacing brake pads and changing oil, on these vehicles.
+New technologies, however, such as electric vehicles, may limit future demand for automotive service technicians and mechanics because these vehicles will be more reliable and thus require less frequent maintenance and repair.